10 April 250 Years Ago

 And as Wolf Stubbe (Joh.
 El.
 Ridinger, Hamburg/Berlin 1966, pp. 16 f. & pl.
 34), going in medias res, celebrates Th.
 722, The Wild Buffalo and the Crocodile, from the Fights of Killing Animals as an artistic zenith of the late work in respect of its luminous efficiency, he pays tribute together, because judging by the plate, not the drawing, to Martin Elias as the etcher/engraver of that work.
 An aspect illustrating deeply the Ridinger teamwork.

-the plate is printable generally in the ordinary course of its use during the times.
-But it is offered and sold as a work of art and an object of collecting.
-Thus without prejudice to its final printing quality.
+the plate is generally printable in the ordinary course of its use through the times, however, it is offered and sold as a work of art and a collector’s item, thus without prejudice to its eventual printing quality.
 Shortly,

 Proposed to you with the recommendation of a timeless-elegantly frameless hanging (fittings included) for that you will experience the reflection of the respective light to the fullest.